bblfsh/scala-client/README.md

 The `bblfsh-client` package is available thorugh [Maven central](http://search.maven.org/#search%7Cga%7C1%7Cbblfsh), so it can be easily added as a dependency in various package management systems.
-Examples of how to handle it for most commons systems are included below; for other systems just look at Maven central's dependency information.
+Examples of how to handle it for most common systems are included below; for other systems just look at Maven central's dependency information.

 ```xml